naomiHauret/lfgho-hackathon-2024/src/content/docs/01-about.md

 For neobanks, integrating DeFi features into online products is a straightforward endeavor.
 However, for established entities and their sometimes dated practices, updating an existing front-end to incorporate new web3 features proves to be quite the challenge:

 - **Interacting with smart contracts from the front-end demands a unique skill set,** encompassing familiarity with web3 concepts and tools such as smart contracts, wallets, gas fees, signatures, and specific libraries (e.g., ethers v5/ethers v6/wagmi/viem/web3.js).

 - In many pre-built UI kits, components often **operate in isolation,** making data accessible only through a specific way (e.g., consuming a Context in React) or being confined to the underlying framework, hindering seamless integration with existing products.
+To be able to use those UI kits, the codebase often needs to be written entirely in that underlying framework.

 - The underlying styling solutions in certain UI kits necessitate learning new libraries of a quite consequent size, present significant technical trade-offs (e.g., heaviness, inaccessibility, non-SSR-friendly), and offer **limited customization** or are difficult to customize.